n1ckfg/ofxLatk/ARCHITECTURE.md

 *   **`Latk`**: The root class representing a complete Latk animation file.
     *   It manages the overall playback state (`checkInterval()`, `run()`), tracking time/frames, and controls a collection of `LatkLayer`s.
-    *   It contains the main `read(string fileName)` and `write(string fileName)` logic, which translates the in-memory hierarchy to and from the Latk JSON format.
+    *   It contains the main `read(string fileName)` and `write(string fileName)` logic.
+This logic automatically detects file extensions, seamlessly handling both plain `.json` files and compressed `.latk` zipped archives directly in-memory.
 *   **`LatkLayer`**: Represents a distinct layer within the animation.
     *   It contains a sequential vector of `LatkFrame`s and tracks the `currentFrame` being played.
 *   **`LatkFrame`**: Represents a single snapshot in time for a given layer.